-In 2019, there were six survey detections and one CO (nest) at this site.
+In 2020, there were seven survey detections and one CO (nest) territory at this site.

-Phase 4 was planted in 2009 (LCR MSCP 2009b, 2013, see figure 4).
+Phase 4 was planted in 2009 (LCR MSCP 2009b, 2013; see figure 3).
 It is bordered by actively farmed agriculture fields to the north and west.
 Dirt access roads surround the perimeter, and irrigation canals are present on the north and west edges.
 Both sections east and west of the road now contain large-diameter trees, with many dead or downed trees and limbs.
-The saltbush (Atriplex spp.) on the edges are large and dense, but many large honey mesquite are now dead or dying, as are the cottonwoods bordering this area to the south.
+The saltbush (Atriplex spp.) on the edges are large and dense, but many large honey mesquites are now dead or dying, as are the cottonwoods bordering this area to the south.
 Due to its large size, this phase is surveyed as two sites: Phase 4 North and Phase 4 South, with the south site surveyed along with Phase 1.

-In 2019, there were eight detections, one CO territory (copulation), and two PO territories in Phase 4 North and six detections and one PO territory in Phase 4 South.
+In 2020, there were five detections, one PO territory, and two CO territories (nests) in Phase 4 North and three detections and no territories in Phase 4 South.